mongodb/specifications/source/connection-string/connection-string-spec.rst

   2. MongoClient hosts and options
   3. Connection String hosts and options

-Q: Why WARN level warning on unknown options rather than throwing an exception?
- It is responsible to inform users of possible misconfigurations and both methods achieve that.
-However, there are conflicting requirements of a  Connection String.
-One goal is that any given driver should be configurable by a connection string but different drivers and languages have different feature sets.
-Another goal is that Connection Strings should be portable and as such some options supported by language X might not be relevant to language Y. Any given driver does not know is an option is specific to a different driver or is misspelled or just not supported.
-So the only way to stay portable and support configuration of all options is to not throw an exception but rather log a warning.

 Q: How long should deprecation options be supported?
  This is not declared in this specification.
 It's not deemed responsible to give a single timeline for how long deprecated options should be supported.
 As such any specifications that deprecate options that do have the context of the decision should provide the timeline.